 Run to and from work

 If you can, use work as a way to train; run there and back.
 If you can’t rock up to work sweaty and bothered, just run home from work.
 Have someone take you to work in the morning if possible, so you won’t have to use your car.
 Or use public transport if you’re in the city.
-You may need to take a change of clothes to do this, but I can assure you it’s the most practical way to achieve what you want, whilst fulfilling those dreaded obligations we all have.
+You may need to take a change of clothes to do this – tank tops for men might be a good choice for those looking to make running a part of their daily commute – but I can assure you it’s the most practical way to achieve what you want, whilst fulfilling those dreaded obligations we all have.

 Start a workout group